itsDevlune/TkAnimator/README.md

 ## License

-MIT License — Free to use, modify and distribute.
+MIT License Free to use modify and distribute.